-The next section highlights the changes in EEG measurements that correlate with physiological and mental abnormalities in the brain.
+We continue in the next section to highlight the changes in EEG measurements which correlate with physiological and mental abnormalities in the brain.

-1.7 Abnormal EEG Patterns
+1.8 Abnormal EEG Patterns

 Variations in the EEG patterns for certain states of the subject indicate abnormality.
-This may be due to distortion and the disappearance of abnormal patterns, appearance and increase of abnormal patterns, or disappearance of all patterns.
-Sharbrough [46] divided the nonspecific abnormalities in the EEGs into three categories: (a) widespread intermittent slow wave abnormalities, often in the delta wave range and associated with brain dysfunction; (b) bilateral persistent EEG, usually associated with impaired conscious cerebral reactions; and (c) focal persistent EEG usually associated with focal cerebral disturbance.
+This may be due to distortion and disappearance of abnormal patterns, appearance and increase of abnormal patterns, or disappearance of all patterns.
+Sharbrough [51] divided the non-specific abnormalities in the EEGs into three categories; (i) widespread intermittent slow wave abnormalities, often in the delta wave range and associated with brain dysfunction, (ii) bilateral persistent EEG usually associated with impaired conscious cerebral reactions, and (iii) focal persistent EEG usually associated with focal cerebral disturbance.